-Death causes paperwork for the Celestial Bureaucracy that is the Afterlife.
+- Death causes paperwork for the Celestial Bureaucracy that is the Afterlife.
 Suicide causes more death which causes more paperwork.
-Therefore, suicide victims, who had killed themselves with the hope of either ending their pain, or possibly getting to heaven, are punished for causing more paperwork by having to file that paperwork for all eternity.
-It doubles up to teach them that suicide doesn't end your problems, while at the same time not necessarily condemning them to Hell forever.
+Therefore, suicide victims, who had killed themselves with the hope of either ending their pain, or possibly getting to heaven, are punished for causing more paperwork by having to file that paperwork during their time as ghosts.
+It doubles up to teach them that suicide doesn't end your problems, while at the same time not condemning them to Hell.

-Even if Betelgeuse got married, the sand worm eating him woulda still worked, since he'd be mortal again and still died.
+- Even if Betelgeuse got married, the sand worm eating him would have still worked, since he'd be mortal again and still died.